-Spine of the Fish Day 24: a day in the mist
+Spine of the Fish Day 29: we love the roar!

 'move along you two, there's nothing to see here...'